This list contains a variety of resources associated with strategies for parents and caregivers for supporting a child’s social development.

 Preschoolers are learning sophisticated ways to relate to others.
 This article provides information on social development, including empathy, imagination, and more.

-This webinar series from Teaching Strategies, featuring short instructional videos, addresses positive relationships, modeling empathy, and the importance of social-emotional and cognitive development.
+This webinar series, featuring short instructional videos, addresses positive relationships, modeling empathy, and the importance of social-emotional and cognitive development.

 Setting(s) for which the article is intended: